How Mint Can Lead You to Emotional Bliss

 Imagine breathing in the waft of vapors coming off a waterfall, or a sweet breeze dampened by a morning dew.
 That fresh air is Bo He, or what you call - mint.
-A common herb with not so uncommon health benefits, mint is an important ingredient in Xiao Yao San or Xiao Yao Wan, Traditional Chinese Herbal Medicine formulas for emotional stabilization, stress reduction and a sense of calm.
+A common herb with not so uncommon health benefits, mint is an important ingredient in Xiao Yao San or Xiao Yao Wan, Traditional Chinese Herbal Medicine formulas traditionally used to support emotional well-being and promote a sense of calm.
 Mint not only has a myriad of nourishing properties, but also about 500 varieties and types from all over the world.

 Origins and Form

 In Traditional Chinese Medicine theory, Bo He occupies a significant place.
-It has a tremendous ability to regulate your Qi (energy), thanks to its healing and anti-bacterial power.
+It has a tremendous ability to regulate your Qi (energy), valued in TCM for its refreshing and cleansing properties.
 It is a perennial herb found in many parts of the world, with equally many cultures incorporating it into cooking and healing.
 The lush green leaves are often dried to make medicinal powders, teas, and oils.

 Cool Off With Bo He

 From the perspective of Traditional Chinese Medicine, mint is known for its cooling properties.
-With a refreshing yet pungent aroma and a strong flavorful taste, it can fight off excessive heat and toxic Qi-blocking wind.
-Additionally, it has been proven to serve as a coolant for the liver, consequently improving its function and health.
+With a refreshing yet pungent aroma and a strong, flavorful taste, it is traditionally used to help the body manage internal heat and restore energetic flow.
+Additionally, it has been proven to serve as a coolant for the liver, consequently supporting balance, as understood in TCM.

 Cool off and mentally chill out by fighting wind that blocks Qi